 In the snow-laden forests near Rovaniemi, the glass-fronted modernism of Lapland’s latest wilderness retreat combines all the snugness you could want from a stay in the Arctic with the very best in cutting-edge, Scandinavian design.
+Adding to its appeal, in 2020 the hotel received an award from the Finnish Tourist Board in recognition of its commitment to economic, ecological, social and cultural sustainability.

 With all the excitement and adventure that comes with a Finnish Lapland holiday, you’ll doubtless work up quite an appetite, so it’s fortunate that the hotel’s restaurant, Rakas, is excellent.
 With a menu full of modern takes on tasty Lappish dishes, you can expect everything from forest mushroom tartare to wild reindeer with lingonberry sauce or delicious, homemade berry cheesecake.